danielscholl/self-managed-osdu/README.md

 Deployment of a self managed osdu instance is performed by executing github actions to work with a [Deployment Stamp](https://docs.microsoft.com/en-us/azure/architecture/patterns/deployment-stamp).
 Currently there is only support for the deployment of 1 stamp.

-1. __[Stamp Initialize](../../actions/workflows/stamp-init.yaml)__: This action initializes the neccesary items in the github that are necessary in the provisioning process of a Deployment Stamp.
+1. __[Stamp Initialize](../../actions/workflows/stamp-init.yaml)__: This action initializes the neccesary items in the github that are necessary in the provisioning process of a Deployment Stamp. _(Time: ~30s)_

-2. __[Stamp Builder](../../actions/workflows/stamp-builder.yaml)__: This action provisions builder resources necessary in the provisioning process of a Deployment Stamp.
+2. __[Stamp Builder](../../actions/workflows/stamp-builder.yaml)__: This action provisions builder resources necessary in the provisioning process of a Deployment Stamp. _(Time: ~3m)_

-3. __[Stamp Provision](../../actions/workflows/stamp-provision.yaml)__: This action provisions resources for the Deployment Stamp.
+3. __[Stamp Provision](../../actions/workflows/stamp-provision.yaml)__: This action provisions resources for the Deployment Stamp.  _(Time: ~1h)_

-4. __[Stamp Configure](../../actions/workflows/stamp-configure.yaml)__: This action initializes the GitOps Configruation process for the Deployment Stamp.
+4. __[Stamp Configure](../../actions/workflows/stamp-configure.yaml)__: This action initializes the GitOps Configruation process for the Deployment Stamp.  _(Time: ~20m)_

+> Note: The pipeline creates the software configuration definition which is performed by Flux and will complete in ~2m.
+Flux will manage the installation process from within the cluster and will complete in about ~18m.

 ## Azure Resources